UIMSolutions/uim-net/source/uim/net/http/README.md

     /**
      * Define the HTTP middleware layers for an application.
      *
-     * @param uim.http.MiddlewareQueue $middlewareQueue The middleware queue to set in your App Class
+     * @param uim.net.http.MiddlewareQueue $middlewareQueue The middleware queue to set in your App Class
-     * @return uim.http.MiddlewareQueue
+     * @return uim.net.http.MiddlewareQueue
      */
     function middleware(MiddlewareQueue $middlewareQueue): MiddlewareQueue
     {